How Few Remain: Plot

 The point of divergence occurs on September 10, 1862, during the American Civil War.
 In actual history, a C.S.
 Army messenger lost a copy of General Robert E. Lee's Special Order 191, which detailed Lee's plans for an invasion of the North.
-The order was soon found by U.S. Army soldiers, and using them, George McClellan fought the Army of Northern Virginia to a draw at the Battle of Antietam and made it return to Virginia.
+The order was soon found by U.S. Army soldiers, and using them, George McClellan fought the Army of Northern Virginia at the Battle of South Mountain and eventually a draw at the Battle of Antietam and made it return to Virginia.

 In How Few Remain, the orders are instead recovered by a trailing C.S. soldier.
 McClellan is caught by surprise, and Lee thus leads the Army of Northern Virginia towards Philadelphia.
 Lee forces McClellan into battle on the banks of the Susquehanna River in Pennsylvania and destroys the Army of the Potomac in the Battle of Camp Hill on October 1.
 Lee goes on to capture Philadelphia, earning the Confederate States of America diplomatic recognition from both the United Kingdom and France, thus winning the war, which is known as the War of Secession in the alternate timeline, and achieving independence from the United States on November 4, 1862.

 Kentucky, having been conquered by C.S. forces shortly after the Battle of Camp Hill as a result of Lincoln diverting key troops there to Pennsylvania, who did not arrive in time to fight at Camp Hill, joins the eleven original C.S. states after the war's conclusion, and the Confederacy is also given the Indian Territory (our timeline's state of Oklahoma, later the State of Sequoyah in the SV timeline).
 However, as a compromise, the United States retains Missouri (despite proposals to divide it) and West Virginia.
 The Spanish island of Cuba is purchased by the C.S. in the late 1870s for $3,000,000, thus also becoming a C.S. state.

 Abraham Lincoln ends up losing the 1864 presidential election to the Democratic candidate (whose identity is never mentioned in the series) in a landslide.